fsiddiqi03/Parking-Status-Website/README.md

   - Status Retriever: Gets status from the Garage Status DynamoDB
   - New User: creates a new user in the User Info table.
   - Notification Sender: Sends notifications to users based on the updated parking status and user subscription preferences.
-- Amazon SNS: Manages the distribution of notifications to users.
-Utilizes topics to categorize users by their notification preferences, ensuring that messages are targeted and relevant.
-- AWS EventBridge: Acts as a central event bus, routing events between DynamoDB, Lambda, and other AWS services.
-It's instrumental in triggering the Notification Sender function when the parking status updates.

 ![Screenshot 2024-03-25 214647](https://github.com/fsiddiqi03/Parking-Status-Website/assets/126859213/9fc6c74f-42e0-4db1-b8ef-8d15dcdf5b54)